 When should I sign up?
 Please sign up by Tuesday night so that we can print enough maps, although we have extra maps if you forget.

 How much does it cost?
-All WETs are free with yearly membership (adult newcomer: $10 / adult renewal: $15 / under 20: $5 / family maximum: $30) (sorry, we only accept cash and cheques - no credit or debit)
+All WETs are free with yearly membership (adult newcomer: $10 / adult renewal: $20 / under 20: $10 / family maximum: $40).
+We now accept credit and debit cards (preferred).
+Contact membership team for other payment options.

 Please complete before your first event!